Light antiproton-nucleus systems at low energies with the ab initio NCSM/RGM method: NCSM/RGM Results for Light Antiprotonic Nuclei

-In \autoref{fig:sigma_reac_pbar_d} and \autoref{fig:sigma_domega_pbar_d}, we have shown our results for the reaction and elastic differential cross section, respectively.
+In \myfigsref{fig:sigma_reac_pbar_d}{fig:sigma_domega_pbar_d}, we have shown our results for the reaction and elastic differential cross section, respectively.
 We include contributions from total angular momenta $J=1/2,\,3/2, \,\text{and } 5/2 $ and both parities.
 For both observables, we investigate the dependence of our results on $N_{\text{max}}$ by comparing two values, which yield indistinguishable results.
 To compare with the experimental annihilation cross sections of Ref.~\cite{zenoni1999pd}, we have multiplied the reaction cross section by the square of the antiproton beam's velocity in the laboratory frame, denoted $\beta$.
 Accordingly, we note some discrepancy between our results and the experiment, which can again be attributed to the \NNb interaction and/or the missing configuration in the RGM expansion.
-It is important to note that the reaction cross section sums all the non-elastic channels, which are not necessarily annihilation.
+It is important to note that the reaction cross section sums all the nonelastic channels, which are not necessarily annihilation.
 For a rigorous comparison, one has to calculate and remove the contribution from other inelastic channels, such as the charge exchange.
 Our comparison here is on the premise that contribution from the channels other than annihilation is small at this energy range~\cite{aghai2018measurement}.
 We were unable to find experimental elastic differential cross sections below the deuteron breakup threshold for a more rigorous comparison.